Shauna Coxsey

 Shauna Coxsey MBE (born 27 January 1993) is an English professional rock climber.
 She is the most successful competition climber in the UK, having won the IFSC Bouldering World Cup Season in both 2016 and 2017.
-She retired from competition climbing after competing in the 2020 Olympics.
+She retired from competition after competing in the 2020 Olympics, and continues to climb at a high level outdoors.

 Early life

-Coxsey was born on 27 January 1993 in Runcorn, Cheshire.
-She began climbing in 1997 at age four, inspired by a television broadcast of Catherine Destivelle climbing in Mali.
+Coxsey was born in Runcorn on 27 January 1993.
+She began climbing in 1997 at the age of four, inspired by a television broadcast of Catherine Destivelle climbing in Mali.
+Although she was not tall enough to be allowed to climb, she continued to insist and was eventually allowed on the wall a few months later.